krzyszofbsh/Udacity/README.md

 2) To which questions we have less answers and to which we have more?
 3) Who mostly/always avoid answering?
 4) Who mostly/always answered?
+5) Does your opinion about survey lenght influents amount of NaNs  ?

 ## File Descriptions <a name="files"></a>